 - 3.6 In determining the counterfactual, the depth of analysis in the CMA's assessment is usually not to the same level as in its competitive assessment.
 Indeed, in many cases the counterfactual assessment is likely to be brief, although this will vary across cases. - 3.7 The counterfactual is not intended to be a detailed description of the conditions of competition that would prevail absent the merger.
-Those conditions are better considered in the competitive assessment. - 3.8 The counterfactual assessment will often focus on significant changes affecting competition between the merger firms, such as entry into new markets in competition with each other, significant expansion by the merger firms in markets where they are both present, or exit by one of the merger firms. - 3.9 Moreover, the CMA is likely to only focus on significant changes where there are reasons to believe that those changes would make a material difference to its competitive assessment.
-For example, where a firm that is being acquired could, in the counterfactual, have remained an independent competitor by raising external funding, or alternatively could have remained an independent competitor by being acquired by a firm with no current or potential activities in the relevant sector, the CMA would be unlikely to seek to consider the relative likelihood of those scenarios arising since both lead to the same conditions of competition. - 3.10 Significant changes affecting competition from third parties (which form a part of the counterfactual) are unlikely to be assessed in any depth in the CMA's assessment given they would occur with or without the merger. - 3.11 The CMA seeks to avoid predicting the precise details or circumstances that would have arisen absent the merger.
-For example, the CMA might assess, as part of the counterfactual, the likelihood that one of the merger firms would have entered or significantly expanded (see paragraph 3.17), but not the precise characteristics of the product or service it would have introduced or the level of sales it would have achieved. - 3.12 In its assessment of mergers at Phase 1, the CMA is required to assess whether the merger creates a realistic prospect of an SLC.
-While the counterfactual is not a statutory test, the 'is or may be the case' standard in the Phase 1 SLC test also has implications for its approach to the counterfactual.
-In Phase 1 investigations, if the CMA must consider multiple potential counterfactual scenarios where each of those scenarios is realistic, it will choose the one where the merger firms exert the most important competitive constraint on each other, and where third parties exert the weakest competitive constraints on the merger firms.
+Those conditions are better considered in the competitive assessment. - 3.8 The counterfactual assessment will often focus on significant changes affecting competition between the merger firms, such as entry into new markets in competition with each other, significant expansion by the merger firms in markets where they are both present, or exit by one of the merger firms.57 - 3.9 Moreover, the CMA is likely to only focus on significant changes where there are reasons to believe that those changes would make a material difference to its competitive assessment.
+For example, where a firm that is being acquired could, in the counterfactual, have remained an independent competitor by raising external funding, or alternatively could have remained an independent competitor by being acquired by a firm with no current or potential activities in the relevant sector, the CMA would be unlikely to seek to consider the relative likelihood of those scenarios arising since both lead to the same conditions of competition.
+The CMA will generally conclude on the counterfactual conditions of competition broadly - that is, prevailing or premerger conditions of competition, conditions of stronger competition or conditions of weaker competition.
+If two or more possible counterfactual scenarios lead to broadly the same conditions of competition the CMA may not find it necessary to select the particular scenario that leads to its counterfactual.58

-&lt;sup>53 PayPal Holdings Inc/iZettle AB.
+57 See for example PayPal Holdings Inc/iZettle AB.